bpcoxjr/blog/_posts/2018-02-19-easy-responsiveness-in-CSS-grid.markdown

 Now we're seeing the type of real responsiveness we've grown to expect from the modern web!
 So what's going on here?

 Well, if you'll recall from our [first post](https://www.displayblog.io/intro-to-css-grid) with CSS grid we aren't beholden to a 12 column grid that all the other grid systems are based on.
-And that's because CSS Grid offers us the powerful 'fr'.
+And that's because CSS Grid offers us the powerful <code>fr</code>.
 The fractional unit works by taking into account the value of the other fractional units around it.
-In our example, by setting each of our three columns to 1fr, we are telling the browser that the total width available to our grid is 3 fractional units, and each column should take up 1/3 of the available space.
+In our example, by setting each of our three columns to <code>1fr</code>, we are telling the browser that the total width available to our grid is 3 fractional units, and each column should take up 1/3 of the available space.

 Let's take a look at another example: